AshMagill/boxes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I have managed to create basic crud operations in the server and I can access them with fetch requests in the browser.

 I used Multer to store the csv files in a folder on the server, the files are refereced in mongo and they can be downloaded from the client side individually as they are mapped.

 I have made the client simple and tidy by using bootstrap, I'm using state to update the webpage whenever any tables are edited.